Leon-Is-Bad-At-Coding/Image-Blending/README.md

 The gaussian pyramid is an image consisting of multiple downsampled copies of the same image.
 To generate a gaussian pyramid, the image is smoothed and downsampled until the inputed level is reached.

+This is an example of a gaussian pyramid:
 ![image](https://user-images.githubusercontent.com/84482670/172961251-b7611f0a-e6ce-4e69-8848-19bb8d53cc61.png)